yarian/layer-websdk/README.md

 });
 ```

-Improved support for sorting and predicates will ship once the server adds a Query API.
+Improved support for sorting and predicates will ship once the Layer's [Client APIs](https://developer.layer.com/docs/client) adds a Query API.

 #### Message Query